 In respect of used Goods, you are only entitled to a reasonable discount on the Purchase Price.
 You do not have the right to withdraw from the Contract or the right to demand the delivery of a new item if you are not able to return the Goods in the same condition in which you received them (with the exception of cases stipulated in Section 2110 of the Civil Code).

-4. When cannot the rights relating to defective Goods be exercised?
+6. When cannot the rights arising in connection with defective Goods be exercised?

 As regards items sold at a lower price, we are not liable for the defect for which the lower price was agreed.
-We are not responsible for injuries of persons or damage to property and Goods that will be caused by incorrect use or misuse of the Goods or negligence.
+We are not liable for any bodily harm or damage to property and Goods caused by unprofessional manipulation, failure to comply with the instructions and recommendations or by misuse of the Goods or by negligence.